Epilepsy Program at Children’s Hospital of Western Ontario (London)

 - Within the epilepsy team, the registered dietitian manages and follows patients who are on the ketogenic diet.

 - The child life specialist suggests coping techniques for procedures such as distraction, deep breathing and relaxation techniques.

-- Families may benefit from discussing emotional, financial, family and other related concerns with a social worker as you try and understand, adjust, and cope with an epilepsy diagnosis and treatment.
+- Social workers can offer benefit to families by providing opportunity for discussion of emotional, financial, family, and other related concerns as you try and understand, adjust, and cope with an epilepsy diagnosis and treatment.

 - A transition specialist assists youth and their family with preparing a Transition Plan that incorporates funding supports and community based programs before entering the adult health care system.

 - The decision making coach is available to help families in their decision making process for topics such as: medications, procedures, tests, and surgeries.

 - An Epilepsy Educator from Epilepsy Southwestern Ontario attends the Comprehensive Epilepsy Clinic to meet with families and provide a link to community-based epilepsy services and supports.
 The Epilepsy Educator can provide epilepsy education for the entire family, offer school supports and teacher training, support groups, and more.

 Referrals to the CEC are for children with Drug Resistant Epilepsy (DRE) from paediatricians, family doctors, nurse practitioners, and paediatric neurologists.
 If you require a referral, please visit Referral Form (lhsc.on.ca).